marijnh/Eloquent-JavaScript/09_regexp.md

 Groups can be useful for extracting parts of a string.
 If we don't just want to verify whether a string contains a ((date)) but also extract it and construct an object that represents it, we can wrap parentheses around the digit patterns and directly pick the date out of the result of `exec`.

-But first we'll take a brief detour, in which we discuss the built-in way to represent date and ((time)) values in JavaScript.
+But first we'll take a brief detour to discuss the built-in way to represent date and ((time)) values in JavaScript.

 ## The Date class

 {{index constructor, "Date class"}}

-JavaScript has a standard class for representing ((date))s—or, rather, points in ((time)).
-It is called `Date`.
+JavaScript has a standard `Date` class for representing ((date))s, or rather, points in ((time)).
 If you simply create a date object using `new`, you get the current date and time.

 ```{test: no}
 console.log(new Date());